isomerpages/moe-bendemeersec/_languages-and-humanities/English and Literature/English Language Department Overview.md

 **English Department Programmes**

 ●	 English Language customised instructional programme<br>
-●	Literature customised instructional programme
+●	Literature customised instructional programme<br>

-●	English Language Bridging Programme
+●	English Language Bridging Programme<br>

-●	English Language Sunshine Remedial Programme
+●	English Language Sunshine Remedial Programme<br>

-●	Sec 1 DramaWorkz module – tied in with Literature Curriculum
+●	Sec 1 DramaWorkz module – tied in with Literature Curriculum<br>

-●	Sec 1 Poetry Slam module – tied in with Literature Curriculum
+●	Sec 1 Poetry Slam module – tied in with Literature Curriculum<br>

-●	Sec 2 Story-Telling module – tied in with the English Language Curriculum
+●	Sec 2 Story-Telling module – tied in with the English Language Curriculum<br>

-●	Sec 2 Reader’s Theatre module – tied in with the English Language Curriculum
+●	Sec 2 Reader’s Theatre module – tied in with the English Language Curriculum<br>

-●	Sec 3 Radio Ad project – tied in with the English Language Curriculum
+●	Sec 3 Radio Ad project – tied in with the English Language Curriculum<br>

-●	Sec 3 Debate Literacy module – tied in with the English Language Curriculum
+●	Sec 3 Debate Literacy module – tied in with the English Language Curriculum<br>

-●	Sec 3/ 4 Theatre Experience – tied in with the Literature Curriculum
+●	Sec 3/ 4 Theatre Experience – tied in with the Literature Curriculum<br>

-●	 Reading Programme (all levels and streams) – tied in with the English Curriculum
+●	 Reading Programme (all levels and streams) – tied in with the English Curriculum<br>

-●	 Keeping-It-Current Programme (all levels and streams) – tied in with the English Language Curriculum
+●	 Keeping-It-Current Programme (all levels and streams) – tied in with the English Language Curriculum<br>

-●	English and Literature Week
+●	English and Literature Week<br>
 ●	Library Activities